zextserg/django-custom-api/README.md

 # Django with custom Admin section and REST framework API

 ## Description
-It's a classic Django app for some "Diary" service, but with useful customisation for different use cases:
+It's a classic Django app for some "Diary" service, but with useful customization for different use cases:
 - in django Admin section it's for example - managing Many-To-Many relations in different ways
 - ability to Upload image/audio files through admin UI or through POST request as base64 value, and then ability to show images or listen audios in admin section
 - it contains a djangorestframework API with representing of possible GET and POST requests to the service and with ability to test them on the main page